ukhealthcamp/ukhealthcamp.github.io/index.md

 14:00 - Session 3
 14:55 - Session 4
 15:50 - Session 5
-16:30 - Wrap-up and close
+16:45 - Wrap-up and closing address
+17:00 - Close

-17:00 onwards - sponsored drinks will be available nearby for anyone who'd like to continue the conversation!
+From 17:00 onwards **sponsored drinks** will be available nearby for anyone who'd like to continue the conversation!

 </div>